-Kelvin is an experienced litigation lawyer and in addition has a niche expertise and understanding of the Pan European insurance sector.
+Kelvin is an experienced litigation lawyer and in addition has a niche expertise and understanding of the insurance sector.
 Kelvin qualified as a Solicitor in 2000 having trained with a firm in the South West.
 Kelvin was appointed to the Law Society Specialist Personal Injury Panel in 2004.
 Kelvin joined Trethowans LLP as a Partner in November 2010.
-Since joining Trethowans LLP he has been appointed to the Southampton Insurance Institute Council becoming President for 2015/16 and to the Hampshire Chamber of Commerce Legal Committee.
+Since joining Trethowans LLP he has been appointed to the Southampton Insurance Institute Council becoming President for 2015/16 and to the Hampshire Chamber of Commerce Professional Services Forum becoming Vice Chair.

 Kelvin is recognised in Chambers (2017), who state that he has a very strong reputation for his work defending complex and high-value personal injury claims - with clients describing him as "very thorough, dedicated and knowledgeable."